kyegomez/zeta/docs/applications/marketing_agencies.md

 ### **Introduction**:
 - Brief background on marketing agencies and their role in driving brand narratives and sales.
 - Current challenges and pain points faced in media planning, placements, and budgeting.
-- Introduction to the transformative potential of swarms in reshaping the marketing industry.
+- Introduction to the transformative potential of zeta in reshaping the marketing industry.

 ---